Macintosh History

 A New Power Mac Design

-Power Mac G4Apple once again changed the appearance of the Power Mac G4 when it introduced the 'Mirror Drive Door' models in August.
-Each of the new models had dual processors: 867 MHz, 1 GHz, and a new high of 1.25 GHz.
-This would prove to be the last model to boot into the "classic" Mac OS when it was reintroduced as a single CPU 1.25 GHz model in June 2003.
+Power Mac G4Apple once again changed the appearance of the Power Mac G4 when it introduced the 'Mirrored Drive Doors' models in August.
+All of the new models had dual processors: 867 MHz, 1 GHz, and a new high of 1.25 GHz.
+This would prove to be the last model to boot into the Classic Mac OS, and it would be reintroduced as a single CPU 1.25 GHz model in June 2003.

 Mac OS X 10.2 'Jaguar'